ylc395/zodify/README.md

 ## TypeScript & Zod features & Limitations

-+ Features that can transformed between TypeScript and Zod are supported.
++ Features that can be transformed between TypeScript and Zod are supported.
-+ **An `z.unknown() will be generated if Zodify find it can not be transformed from TypeScript code to Zod schema.`** You will see warning when this happens.
++ **A `z.unknown() will be generated if Zodify find it can not be transformed from TypeScript code to Zod schema.`** You will see warning when this happens.
 + Types defined in global modules will not be recognized and transformed.

 ## Caution: Always use TypeScript to check schema